psvet/obey/README.md

 ### Creating Generators

-Generators can be added to the obey lib with the `obey.generator` method:
+Generators can be added to the Obey lib with the `obey.generator` method:

 ```javascript
 obey.generator('timestamp', () => new Date().getTime())
 ```

-The above example would add a generator named `timestamp` which could be called like so:
+The above example would add a generator named `timestamp` which could be assigned as shown below:

 ```javascript
 created: { type: 'number', generator: 'timestamp' }